 Clownfish live among anemones, creatures whose tentacles release a toxin when a predator or prey comes in contact.
-But clownfish develop an immunity to the toxin by slowly and carefully touching the tentacles to different parts of their bodies.
+Clownfish can be born with a protective mucus coat, or develop an immunity to the toxin in anemones by slowly and carefully touching the tentacles to different parts of their bodies.
 Eventually, a protective layer of mucus forms on the clownfish’s body.

 Then, the pair develops a symbiotic relationship.
-The clownfish attracts prey to the anemone and the anemone protects the clownfish.
-Genius.Continue to 7 of 9 below.
+The clownfish protects the anemone from its predators, feeds the anemone with its waste, and cleans it as well.
+In turn, the anemone protects the clownfish from prey.Continue to 6 of 8 below.

-Forget, for a second, that a single pufferfish contains enough toxin—called tetrodotoxin—that can kill 30 adult men at once.
+Forget, for a second, that a single pufferfish contains enough toxins—saxitoxin and tetrodotoxin—that can kill 30 adult men at once.
 It’s actually up to 1,200 times stronger than cyanide.

 Forgotten?
-Pufferfish have kind of cute, doofy faces, right?Continue to 8 of 9 below.
+Pufferfish have kind of cute, goofy faces, right?Continue to 7 of 8 below.